-

 My First Name

-Write about your first name: its meaning, significance, etymology, etc. My first name is Okechukwu which originates from the southern Nigerian Igbo tribe.
+Write about your first name: its meaning, significance, etymology, etc. My first name is Okechukwu, which comes from the southern Nigerian Igbo tribe.
 It means my portion or share from God!
-Most Igbo names arise from situations and experiences encountered by people.
-I can expand the name thus: Okechukwunyerem!—which means the share I got from… Continue reading My First Name
+Most Igbo names come from situations and experiences people have encountered.
+I can expand the name to: Okechukwunyerem!—which means the share I received from…

 Coke with Primates